 The minimally-invasive AERA™ procedure is performed in the comfort of Sleep and Sinus Centers of Georgia’s offices by our team of Ear, Nose and Throat specialists.
 Patients experience no cutting, minimal pain and bleeding, fast recovery time, and freedom from ear infection pain and swelling.

 Quality Ear Infection Care Available Now to Atlanta Patients

 If you are experiencing pain related to chronic ear infection symptoms, call today to find out if you are a candidate for the AERA™ Eustachian Tube Dilation procedure.
 Our friendly, knowledgeable staff will be happy to address all of your questions and concerns.
-Serving patients in the Atlanta area, with practices conveniently located in Lawrenceville, and Athens.
+Serving patients in the Atlanta area, with practices conveniently located in Braselton, Lawrenceville, and Athens.